UKCloud/AzureStack/operators/powershell/modules/MarketplaceManagement/README.md

 toc_sub3:
 toc_sub4:
 toc_title: Marketplace Management
-toc_fullpath: Operators/Update Azure Stack/azs-how-ps-marketplace-management.md
+toc_fullpath: Operators/How To/azs-how-ps-marketplace-management.md
 toc_mdlink: azs-how-ps-marketplace-management.md
 ---
-# Azure Stack Update Procedure
+# Azure Stack Marketplace Management Module

 This guide is intended to provide a reference on how can we manage Marketplace Images using *PowerShell* **Marketplace Management Module**.